Mstapleton22/react-admin/docs/Tutorial.md

 ## Selecting Columns

-The `<ListGuesser>` component is not meant to be used in production - it's just a way to quicky bootstrap an admin.
+The `<ListGuesser>` component is not meant to be used in production - it's just a way to quickly bootstrap an admin.
 That means you'll have to replace the `ListGuesser` component in the `users` resource by a custom React component.
 Fortunately, `ListGuesser` dumps the code of the list it has guessed to the console:

 ![Guessed Users List](./img/tutorial_guessed_list.png)